MCamargo192/music-app/README.md

 ### Project Development

-This project is a school project, developed useing Angular, Typescript, Node.Js and Express Server.
+This project is a school project, developed using Angular, Typescript, Node.Js and Express Server.